Most model railroaders never think about insurance. This report will help

 should be part of estate planning.
 Topics include: priorities,

-inventory and value, high value items, written instructions, planning
+inventory and value, high value items, written instructions,

 for layout disposition, selling, scenarios, fees, professional